New statistical methodology for second level global sensitivity analysis: Application of GSA2 methodology

 Among the outputs computed by MACARENa simulator to describe the ULOF accident, we focus on the first instant of sodium boiling denoted $Y$.
-The objective is then to assess how each uncertainty on input pdf can impact the results of sensitivity analysis of $Y$.

-\textbf{Methodological choices.} In order to perform GSA2, we apply our proposed algorithm with the following methodological choices (see Section \ref{1-loop-algorithm}):

-\begin{itemize} \item[$\bullet$] the unique sample for each input is generated according to the mixture law, \item[$\bullet$] the quantity of interest characterizing GSA1 results is the vector $\mathbf{\R2^2_{\HSIC}}$, \item[$\bullet$] the RKHS kernel based on the MMD distance is used for input distributions and the standardized Gaussian kernel is used for GSA1 results. \end{itemize}

-\textbf{Choices of sample sizes $n_1$ and $n_2$.} We consider a Monte Carlo sample of size $n_2 = 1000$ for the unique sample.
-This choice is motivated by two main reasons, firstly the calculation time of one simulation of MACARENa (between 2 and 3 hours on average) which limits the total number of simulations and secondly the analytical three-dimensional example of Section (\ref{Analytical-example}) for which a budget of 1000 simulations gave good results.
-Furthermore, for the sample of distributions, we consider a Monte Carlo sample of $n_1 =200$ triplets of pdf.
-These two choices for $n_1$ and $n_2$ will then be justified later in this section, by checking the convergence of estimators.
+To assess the impact of input distributions on GSA1 results of $Y$, we apply Algorithm \ref{AlgoGSA2} with Option \ref{QI-R2}.
+We use the mixture density for the unique drawing and the same kernel choices as in Section \ref{Analytical-example}.
+Moreover, we consider a Monte Carlo sample of size $n_2 = 1000$ for the unique drawing.
+This choice is motivated by two main reasons.
+Firstly, the MACARENa simulation cost (between 2 and 3 hours on average) which limits the total number of simulations.
+Secondly, the analytical three-dimensional example of Section \ref{Analytical-example} for which a budget of 1000 simulations give good results.
+In addition, we consider a Monte Carlo sample of $n_1 =200$ 3-tuples of input distribution.
+These two choices for $n_1$ and $n_2$ will numerically be justified later, by studying the stability of estimators.
+Algorithm \ref{AlgoGSA2} gives the following GSA2 indices: